 Not So Much

 While Nancy’s book deals with the most common perennials, I would love to see a similar book that goes into specifics about native plants in different areas of the country and how to care for them.
 I know I have reviewed several native plant books, but none go into the how tos of growing and care of the top native plants for any garden the way this book does for perennials….hint, hint for any authors out there!
 And if there is such a book please let me know.

 This book is a must have for anyone beginning perennial beds.
 You will learn more from this how to book than many books put together.
 And I love books that give you so much info in one place.
 I often have to look up plants if I want to divide or learn how to plant or care for them.
 Now I can just flip open this book, and I will have many questions answered quickly.

 I think any seasoned gardener can learn from this book as well.
 One of the side benefits of Nancy’s book is you will learn about new plants, cultivars and combinations you might not have considered.
 Maybe I will even be able to grow some plants I have not had much luck with like delphiniums.
 At least she is honest and says they are not easy to grow, but if I follow her tips I might get a few more to grace my beds.

 Do you have a favorite perennial garden book?
 What plants do you have problems growing, but still want to try in your garden?

 Visit my new blog:

-I wanted to thank all the wonderful people who visited me last Thursday for the inaugural post of my new blog, Living From Happiness.
+I want to thank all the wonderful people who have been visiting my new blog, Living From Happiness.
 It is a blog to celebrate life, lessons, change, challenges and creativity.

 I do hope you will join me there.